PopMasterr/core/README.md

 ## Description

 PopMasterr is a multiplayer trivia game where players compete to guess the population contained in various rectangeles showcased on a map.
 The game includes different modes such as streak games, classic games and multiplayer games.
-The population of the rectangle is foudn with prefix sums in another api.
+The population of the rectangle is found with prefix sums in another api.

 Features:
 - Classic Game: guess the population of a rectangle drawn on the map